 Rado is one of the biggest watchmakers from Switzerland, focusing on unique high-tech materials, new technologies, and innovative designs.
-This article will take a closer look at the company—we will explore its history, some of its iconic watches, its reputation, and other essentials.
+This article will take a closer look at the company—we will explore its history, some of its iconic watches, reputation, and other essentials.

-The company had its beginnings in 1917, in Lengnau, Switzerland.
-Founded by brothers Fritz, Ernst and Werner.
+The company had its beginnings in 1917 in Lengnau, Switzerland, founded by brothers Fritz, Ernst and Werner.
 Before it was named Rado, the watch factory—a converted part of a house—was called Schlup & Co.
 The name was officially changed to Rado in 1950.

-The brand continued to produce innovative products in the 1970s, introducing timepieces with advanced technologies, such as the Rado Integral, a scratch-resistant and high-tech ceramic bracelet which would become one of the brand’s signature materials.
+The brand continued to produce innovative products in the 1970s, introducing timepieces with advanced technologies, such as the Rado Integral, a scratch-resistant and high-tech ceramic bracelet that would become one of the brand’s signature materials.

 Click here to read more about the pros and cons of ceramic watches.